NEW

 What is the difference between Rember and Anki?

 Anki, and SuperMemo before it, demonstrated the power of digital flashcards but can feel overwhelming due to their complex interfaces.
 Rember combines spaced repetition and active recall with a simple, intuitive design, making it easier to focus on learning without being slowed down by the tool itself.
+Rember can also generate flashcards with AI.

 Can you import/export cards and review data from/to Anki?